Last Updated: April 9,

 time the dressing is changed.
-Debridement is the removal of damaged debridement is often recommended to remove dead, damaged, or damaged, or infected tissue.
-Nonsurgical treatments include pressurized water, hydrotherapy in a whirlpool bath, using the body's own enzymes, or applying topical debriding enzymes.
-Dressings help speed healing and protect the wound.
-It is Transparent, semi-permeable dressings can help retain moisture and encourage new skin to grow.
+Debridement is the removal of damaged tissue.
+Surgical debridement is often recommended to remove dead, damaged, or infected tissue.
+Nonsurgical treatments include irrigation with pressurized water, hydrotherapy in a whirlpool bath, using the body's own enzymes, or applying topical debriding The right bandaging can help speed healing and protect the wound.
+Transparent, semi-permeable dressings can help retain moisture and encourage new skin to grow.
 Infected wounds may be treated with topical antibiotics.
 Again, it is crucial to also treat the pain in Even with the best medical care, bedsores may require surgery.